scala/scala3/docs/_docs/reference/other-new-features/indentation.md

 ```
 is parsed as `if x then a + b + c else d`.

+[^1]: Currently only enabled with an `experimental.fewerBraces` language import or setting.

 ## Optional Braces Around Template Bodies

 The Scala grammar uses the term _template body_ for the definitions of a class, trait, or object that are normally enclosed in braces.
 The braces around a template body can also be omitted by means of the following rule.